kcbangi/lab-03-repository/README.md

 Start time: 8:00pm

-Finish time:
+Finish time: 9:30pm

-Actual time needed to complete:
+Actual time needed to complete: 1.5 hours, still not complete.

 Number and name of feature: Styling with Flexbox